Skip to main content

 What happens if you mix gabapentin and alcohol?

-Gabapentin (brand name Neurontin) is a popular prescription drug used to treat nerve pain from shingles or seizures.
-So popular, in fact, that in 2004, gabapentin was prescribed more than 18 million times in the United States, and in 2017, that number jumped to over 46 million times.
+Gabapentin (brand name Neurontin) is a popular prescription drug used to treat postherpetic neuralgia (nerve pain from shingles), seizures from epilepsy, or restless legs syndrome.
+So popular, in fact, that in 2004, gabapentin was prescribed more than 18 million times in the United States, and 2022, that number jumped to over 40 million times.
+It is sometimes prescribed off-label (for a non-FDA approved use) for mental health disorders like social anxiety disorder and severe panic disorder.

-Gabapentin is not currently classified as a controlled substance.
-However, the drug is involved in many substance abuse cases, alone or in combination with opioids.
+Known as a gamma-aminobutyric acid (GABA) analog, gabapentin is not currently classified as a controlled substance—though some states include it in their prescription monitoring programs.
+However, this prescription medication is involved in many substance use disorder cases, alone or in combination with opioids.
 One popular question that many patients ask is if gabapentin and alcohol are compatible.

 Can you drink alcohol while taking gabapentin?

-Gabapentin and alcohol do not mix.
+No. Gabapentin and alcohol do not mix.
 You should avoid the combination of alcohol and gabapentin at all times.
-The manufacturer of Neurontin, Pfizer states, “Do not drink alcohol or take other medicines that make you sleepy or dizzy while taking Neurontin without first talking with your healthcare provider.
+Pfizer, the manufacturer of Neurontin (gabapentin), states, “Do not drink alcohol or take other medicines that make you sleepy or dizzy while taking Neurontin without first talking with your healthcare provider.
 Taking Neurontin with alcohol or drugs that cause sleepiness or dizziness may make your sleepiness or dizziness worse.”

 Gabapentin and alcohol